wazuh/wazuh-documentation/source/development/packaging/generate-sol-package.rst

 Preparation
 ^^^^^^^^^^^

-Download out wazuh-packages repository from GitHub, enter into the solaris directory, change to the desired branch, copy the desired solaris directory into the ``package_generation/src`` directory and enter in the ``package_generation`` directorty.
+Download our wazuh-packages repository from GitHub, enter into the solaris directory, change to the desired branch, copy the desired solaris directory into the ``package_generation/src`` directory and enter in the ``package_generation`` directorty.

 .. code-block:: console